alkacon/opencms-core/webapp/WEB-INF/updatedata/readme.txt

 want to merge the 'schema.xml' and the 'solrconfig.xml' first.
 Note that these two files are now located under solr/configsets/default/conf/ - up to OpenCms 10 it was solr/conf/.
 Even if you only keep your old config files, move them to solr/configsets/default/conf/.

-If you are updating from an earlier version than 8.5.0, always copy the whole solr-update/ folder to the solr/ folder instead.

 When you are done, enable Solr in the opencms-search.xml again (and restart the servlet container).